Responsive Display Ads: Your Starter Guide

 With responsive ads for the Google Display Network (GDN), your business can create and launch visual ads fast.
 Plus, you can use machine learning to discover which copy, images, and videos perform best with your audience.

-If you’re looking to use Google’s responsive display ads, then this guide is for you.
+If you’re looking to use Google’s responsive display ads (which are different from responsive search ads), then this guide is for you.

 Keep reading to learn more about responsive display ads, from what they are to how to create them.
 Get tips too, so that you can launch your first campaign with success.
 If you need professional help with creating and managing your Google ads, contact us online or call us at 888-601-5359 to learn more!